fran-c99/fran-c99/README.md

 ## About me

-IT Professional with +7 years of experience in transnational companies, certified Junior Cybersecurity Analyst and currently studying Computer Systems Engineering.
-Experienced in Technical Support, Training Delivery, Customer Service and Human Resources.
-Proficient with IT Service Management tools, troubleshooting methodologies, technical documentation and collaborating effortlessly between teams by communicating technical solutions into clear, actionable guidance.
-Well versed in Linux, Windows and MacOS, Data Analysis and Process Improvement.
-Known as a team player with excellent logical and analytical abilities while continuously exploring emerging technologies.
+IT Professional with +7 years of experience in multinational organizations, holding a Google Cybersecurity Professional certification and currently pursuing a B.S. in Computer Systems Engineering.
+Experienced in Technical Support, Training, Customer Service and Human Resources.
+Proficient in Linux, Windows and MacOS, ITSM tools, SaaS application administration and data analysis.
+Skilled in process improvement, access provisioning, security compliance, and technical documentation.
+Known for clear communication across technical and non-technical audiences, strong attention to detail, and a proactive drive to continuously explore emerging technologies.

 #### Disclaimer: Work in progress